Controllable Reference Guided Diffusion with Local Global Fusion for Real World Remote Sensing Image Super Resolution

 Considering that the vanilla diffusion model requires an iterative sampling process during inference, which leads to high computational costs, we propose a Better Start strategy to reduce the number of inference steps.
 Inspired by \citep{wu2024seesr}, the LR image can serve as a starting point for the reverse denoising process, thereby shortening the denoising trajectory and lowering the required number of steps:

 This enables us to replace $z_{T}$ with $z_{t'}^{\mathrm{start}}$ as the initial state of the reverse denoising process, thereby reducing the number of required denoising steps from $T$ to $t'$.
 However, for real-world satellite imagery, the LR image often differs significantly from the GT image in both spatial resolution and visual style.
 Directly using the LR image as the starting point significantly degrades the inference quality.
-Therefore, we adopt the output of an off-the-shelf SR model \citep{wang2018esrgan} as the starting point, which effectively reduces the number of inference steps while maintaining satisfactory performance.
+Therefore, we train a lightweight SR model and perform an initial fusion of the LR and reference images.
+The resulting preliminary fusion is then used as the starting point for denoising, which effectively reduces the number of inference steps while maintaining satisfactory performance.

 Additionally, to fundamentally mitigate the model's over-reliance on the reference image, we propose a reference strength control strategy.
 It allows users to provide a scalar factor $s$ or a spatial mask $m$ during inference to control the amount of reference information injected into the model.
 For the local branch, this is achieved by modifying the two spatial attention maps ($M_{\mathrm{ma}}$ in Eq. (\ref{equ:m_ma}) and $M_{\mathrm{lca}}$ in Eq. (\ref{equ:m_lca})) within the change aware attention block.
 The user-provided factor $s$ is used to scale the attention maps and the mask $m$ is used to filter them: